anttikarhu/EEPROM-Programmer/README.md

 ### Test C64 Cartridge app
 #### Directory: testCartridge
 I took one of my learning projects (C64-Multicolor-Background), and modified it to work from a cartridge.
-It's just copy-pasted between coldstart-warmstart and 8K padding sections, and needed no other modifications, luckily.
+The code (without Basic loader) is just copy-pasted between coldstart-warmstart and 8K padding sections, and needed no other modifications, luckily.